-Partners for Trout is a coalition comprised of the Pickens, Greenville and Oeonec Soil and Water Conservation Districts, U.S. Fish and Wildlife Service, S.C.
+Partners for Trout is a coalition comprised of the Pickens, Greenville and Oeonee Soil and Water Conservation Districts, U.S. Fish and Wildlife Service, S.C.
 Department of Natural Resources, Trout Unlimited, private landowners and the Foothills Resource Conservation & Development Council.
 The group utilizes Wildlife Habitat Incentive Program (WHIP) funds to restore and enhance trout streams in South Carolina.
 South Carolina's trout fishery generates more than \$9 million annually for the state's economy in direct retail sales, with a total economic output of more than \$18 million, according to a study on the economic benefits of freshwater fishing in South Carolina.

 Collaborative efforts between state fish and wildlife agencies, private landowners, and the USDA are increasingly important and essential to achieving local, state and regional fish and wildlife conservation goals.
 State fish and wildlife agencies' together with their non-governmental conservation organization partners provide valuable knowledge, expertise, and resources to private landowners participating in voluntary, incentive-based Farm Bill conservation programs and to the USDA.
 These collaborative efforts and collective expertise generate mutual benefits for state and federal agencies while providing additive benefits to society.
 These benefits include higher quality fish and wildlife habitat, better water quality and conservation, improved air quality, and maximizing returns on the taxpayers' investment.
-Farm Bill conservation programs also reduce terrestrial habitat conversion and fragmentation, while keeping producers and ranchers on the land, which is key to successful conservation RGOs and USDA, implementation of past and current Farm Bill conservation programs has resulted in important and significant conservation benefits and results.
+Farm Bill conservation programs also reduce terrestrial habitat conversion and fragmentation, while keeping producers and ranchers on the land, which is key to successful conservation efforts.
+Through state fish and wildlife agencies' conservation efforts in cooperation with conservation NGOs and USDA, implementation of past and current Farm Bill conservation programs has resulted in important and significant conservation benefits and results.